• Skip to main content

 Cover the bowl and rest in a warm place for 1 hour until the dough doubles in size.

-Preheat your waffle maker to medium-high and cook waffles for 4-6 minutes until golden brown.
-Reduce your heat to medium if the waffle is turning brown too fast.
-Serve warm with no toppings; dust it with powdered sugar or any toppings of your choice.
+Preheat your waffle maker to medium-high and cook the waffles for 4-6 minutes until golden brown.
+Reduce the heat to medium if the waffles are turning brown too fast.
+Serve warm with no toppings; dust them with powdered sugar or any toppings of your choice.

 Pro Recipe Tips & Tricks